Null Hypothesis

 What does the null hypothesis actually say?

-It says that there is no effect, no difference, or no association between the variables being studied.
+The null hypothesis states that there is no effect, no difference, or no association between the variables being tested.
+It represents the assumption that any observed differences are due to random variation.

 If a study fails to reject the null, does that mean the intervention doesn’t work?